Android Phone Temperature: What Is Normal?

 Usually, that heat dissipates very quickly, so the phone will rarely be more than a couple of degrees warmer than the room it is in.

-#2 While Charging
+#2 Android Temperatures While Charging

 A charging phone is going to be close to the ambient temperature of the room it is in, but charging will add a few degrees (up to 41 °F / 5 °C) to the phone’s temperature.
+If the battery gets really hot, and has difficulty charging there may be other problems worth investigating.

-So, if the room is 70 °F (21 °C), then a charging phone will usually be 71 to 75 °F (up to 24 °C).
+Generally speaking, if the room is 70 °F (21 °C), then a charging phone will usually be 71 to 75 °F (up to 24 °C).

 Let’s talk about why.